SURGroup/UQpy/docs/source/surrogates/kriging.rst

 Correlation Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``Kriging`` class offers a variety of built-in correlation models, specified by the `correlation_model` input described below.
+The :class:`.Kriging` class offers a variety of built-in correlation models, specified by the `correlation_model` input described below.

 Exponential Correlation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~